 Let Us Help You Move on in Life!
 Call (888) 484-5057

 A criminal record could follow you for the rest of your life, affecting your personal and professional life for years after you committed the crime.
 In order to move on from the mistakes you made, you should be able to have a clean slate.
 At Musca Law, our Florida expungement attorneys are experienced in Petitions to Seal and Expunge.
-We believe in second chances and are committed to putting more than 150 years of combined legal experience to work in order to make that happen.
+We believe in second chances and are committed to putting decades of combined legal experience to work in order to make that happen.
 We are dedicated to providing each and every client first-class representation from start to finish and will develop the best strategy possible to achieve positive results.